simoji-dev/simojio/README.md

 ## Prerequisites

-simojio requires python3.
+Simojio requires `python3.6`.
 It is cross-platform operable and tested with python3.6 on Windows10 and LinuxMint19 but should, in principle, also work on other operating systems.

 The following python packages are needed:
 > PySide2 <br>